Rock of Vergisson: Environmental protection

 The area including the Rocks of Solutré and Vergisson and Mont Pouilly has been classified as a site naturel et rural since 1955.

 Sport

-The limestone cliffs of the rocks are, along with the cliff at Remigny, one of the two most important sights for climbing in the departement, with more than 122 identified routes.
-Every year, the Randonnée des deux Roches (walk of the two rocks) takes place, which runs from Solutré to Vergisson.
+The limestone cliffs of the rocks are, along with the cliff at Remigny, one of the two most important sites for climbing in the departement, with at least 122 identified routes.
+Every year, the Randonnée des deux Roches (Walk of the Two Tocks) takes place, which runs from Solutré to Vergisson.
 In 1992, François Mitterrand decided to climb the Rock of Vergisson to escape from journalists.

 The rocks of Solutré and Vergisson were described by Alphonse de Lamartine as deux navires pétrifiés surplombant une mer de vignes (two petrified ships overlooking a sea of vineyards).